erdaldogan/COMP_SDP_LaTeX_Template/README.md

 \end{acknowledgments}
 ```

 Finally, `bibliography`.
 There is not any adjustments on the bibliography.
-You choose your style and pass the relative file of the `.bib` file as in;
+You choose your style and pass the relative path of the `.bib` file as in;
 ```
 	\bibliographystyle{apalike}
 	\bibliography{../bibliography/references}